Marlins vs Mets Prediction — AI Finds CAN'T MISS MLB Lines & Props (Apr 08)

 Miami vs. New York Mets Prop Picks (AI)

-Remi is pouring through mountains of datapoints on each player.
+AI algorithm Remi is pouring through mountains of stats on each line.
 In fact, anytime the Marlins and Mets play there’s always several intriguing angles to key in on.
-Not to mention games played at Citi Field in Apr rarely follow normal, predictable betting trends.
+Not to mention games played at Citi Field in Apr can often follow normal, predictable patterns.

 Remi's searched hard and found the best prop for this matchup: J. Soto over 1.5 Hits+Runs+RBI.